jsauron/LS/README.md

 # LS
-An implemnatations of the "ls" command.
+My own implemnatation of the "ls" command.